-The bestselling author and London Business School professor explains how her books have helped establish her as a thought leader
+The bestselling author and London Business School professor explains how books establish you as a thought leader.

 When Japan’s Prime Minister Shinzo Abe read Lynda Gratton’s book The 100 Year Life: Living and Working in an Age of Longevity, he invited her to join his new advisory council on designing society for an ageing population.
 She was the only foreign participant.

 ‘I went on the Japanese Prime Minister’s council because he read the book,’ she says.
 ‘So the purpose that books sell is that, if you’re interested in people listening to your ideas, then books are a good way of doing that.’

 Speaking at London Business School (LBS), where she is Professor of Management Practice, she adds, ‘I met somebody this morning for coffee who – the Head of Strategy for one of our biggest companies in the UK – she said, “It’s transformed the way I’ve thought.”
 And she said, “You need to know that there’s another company (which I won’t name) where every single person has read the book.”
 It’s been really influential.’